Floppy/floppy.github.io/_posts/2017-07-20-the-fall-and-rise-of-odi-labs.markdown

 I'm writing this because that all fell apart late last year, and the team I loved has gone away.
 The ODI is now recruiting a new team to replace it, and from the outside it looks like I screwed it all up.
 I had a team, it failed, the company canned it, waited six months, then got a new one.
 But that's *not* what happened.

 When I joined, I was a member of the tech team with [Sam Pikesley](https://twitter.com/pikesley), [Stuart Harrison](https://twitter.com/pezholio), and [Tom Heath](https://twitter.com/tommyh), working under [Jeni Tennison](https://twitter.com/jenit).
 It was a great thing.
-We started by writing on a wall all the things we wanted to be, and then we processed to *be* those things.
+We started by writing on a wall all the things we wanted to be, and then we proceeded to *be* those things.
 To do it *right*.
 We made things that made the world better.

 After a couple of years, the ODI reorganised itself a little as it grew, and we created a number of different programmes.
 One of those was the R&D programme, and I applied for and got the role as Head.
 We renamed it the Labs programme, and [ODI Labs](https://theodi.org/labs) was properly its own thing for the first time.